Rochester and Monroe County rent assistance programs.

 Rental assistance is available in Rochester New York and the greater Monroe County area.
-Several non-profits and charities focus on offering rent help to the low income, unemployed, elderly, and disabled.
+Several non-profits, churches and charities focus on offering rent as well as security deposit help to the low income, unemployed, elderly, and disabled.

 Financial assistance can be provided in an emergency or crisis situation to pay rent to someone so they can avoid an eviction.
 Funds can also be used to pay for moving costs, security deposits, or other housing expenses in certain situations.
 Each agency will offer assistance at their discretion.